google/proto-lens/README.md

 First, install the "protoc" binary somewhere in your PATH.
 You can get it by following [these instructions](docs/installing-protoc.md).

+This project requires at least `protoc` version 3.12.0.

 ## Building from HEAD

 To build and test this repository from HEAD, run: